BDC Hamburger Icon

 If you decide to put off hiring a marketing professional, it can hurt your business in the following ways:

 • You may not do enough marketing.
 All businesses must market to survive and grow.
 Even if you have an established customer base, there is always attrition.
 Customers can become dissatisfied for whatever reason.
-Perhaps they can no longer afford your product, their needs change or they move away.
+Perhaps they can no longer afford your product, their needs change, or they move away.
 To replace lost customers, your business must constantly reach out to new prospects and entice them to buy.
 Without a dedicated marketing professional or agency actively planning, implementing and analyzing, potential new customers can slip through the cracks.
 You may not be out in front of potential customers, but your competition likely is.

 • You’ll waste money on ineffective marketing efforts.
 It’s easy to waste a lot of money on marketing if you don’t know what you’re doing.
 Marketing is as much science as art, and experienced marketing professionals know the tips and tricks that give their companies a higher ROI.
 Additionally, they’re focused on marketing KPIs and adept at analyzing data to determine precisely what’s working and what isn’t and then adjusting accordingly.
 While no marketer has a crystal ball that lets them avoid wasted marketing spend entirely, professionals can detect problems and regroup quickly.

 • You may miss out on opportunities.
 Even if you have a marketing background, new marketing methods and channels always pop up.
 If you aren’t dedicating a sizable chunk of your time to keeping up with trends and strategies, you’re likely missing out on a platform or tactic that could bring you business.
-Part of a marketing professional’s job is staying abreast of the latest marketing buzz so that your business is always where it needs to be when it should be there.
+Part of a marketing professional’s job is staying abreast of the latest marketing buzz so your business is always where it needs to be when it should be there.

 • You may neglect other crucial business functions.
 You have many responsibilities as a business owner.
 If you’re spending an excessive amount of time on marketing, you’re likely neglecting other parts of your business, including managing employees, improving processes, overseeing finances, creating an overall business strategy and forming strategic alliances.
 Your company can’t afford for you to devote too much time to one business element.